aws-amplify/amplify-cli/Readme.md

 $ amplify configure
 ```

  - Warning: Please don't use `yarn` for installing the CLI.
-It has known issues when installing the Amplify CLI.
+It has known issues.
 Use `npm` instead as advised above.

 ## Commands Summary